KrithikPoojary/Python_Mini_Games/README.md

 ---

+## ⏱️ Timed Math Challenge Highlights

+A fast-paced arithmetic quiz that generates random math questions and tracks how long you take to finish, along with how many mistakes you make along the way.

+### Features

+- Randomly generated math questions (addition, subtraction, multiplication)
+- Random operands between configurable min/max values
+- 10 questions per round
+- Timer starts when the player is ready and presses Enter
+- Total completion time tracking
+- Mistake counter (tracks wrong attempts, not just wrong questions)
+- Re-prompts on incorrect answers until the correct one is entered
+- Simple, clean command-line interface

+### ⏱️ How Timed Math Challenge Works

+1. Press Enter to start the challenge.
+2. A math question is generated using two random numbers and a random operator (`+`, `-`, `*`).
+3. Enter your answer for the question.
+4. If the answer is wrong, it doesn't move on — you keep guessing until you get it right, and each wrong guess is counted.
+5. Once correct, the next question is generated.
+6. After 10 questions, the timer stops and your total time and mistake count are displayed.

+---

 ## ✨ Features

 - Randomized computer choices
 - Random question selection
 - Question shuffling
 - Random dice rolling
+- Randomized math question generation
 - Interactive command-line gameplay
 - Single-player and multiplayer games
 - Two-player game support